-We even provide connection capacities so that the builder knows HOW MANY of each connection are needed.
+We even provide connection capacities so that the builder knows HOW MANY of each connection is needed.

 Construction of houses (well actually we see them as people’s homes) is critical to the safety and well-being of the occupants.
 Do you really want your engineer/builder/designer taking shortcuts on your bracing?

-We’re not going to make it easy for you if you are an engineer or designer – but we firmly believe we have set the bar high for engineering of residential structures (homes).
+We firmly believe we have set the bar high for the engineering of residential structures (homes).